seth-c-stenzel/Pyenv-Virtualenv-for-Windows-Sorta-ish/README.md

 # Pyenv Virtualenv for Windows (Sorta'ish)

 ## Intro
 I use pyenv on windows to manage multiple versions of python, and like the simplicity it offers.
 I started using it after using it at a previous job but on linux / mac.
 For linux and mac there is an addon for pyenv which allows you to create virtual envs fairly easy as well as a few other things.
-I really missed that feature bein gable to quickly create a new env from a current shimmed python version.
-I figured a version for windows would come eventually but this week decided if I could make something that would get me most of the way there myself.
+I really missed that feature of being able to quickly create a new env from a current shimmed python version on windows.
+I figured a version for windows would come eventually, but hasn't yet, and so this week decided if I could make something that would get me most of the way there myself in a day (which I did), it would be worth it.

 ## What this is
 This addon is an attempt to bring pyenv virtual environment features to windows similarly to pyenv-virtualenv for linux and mac.